 Best time for horseback riding

-The best time for horseback riding in Joshua Tree is either in the fall, winter, and the spring or in the summer after about 4pm.
+The best time for horseback riding in Joshua Tree is from September to April, or after 4pm in the summer.

 Joshua Tree is an excellent place to horseback ride, though the desert heat can be hard on horses.
 Therefore, the moderate daytime temperatures in the fall, winter, and spring, are ideal for riding.